 Guiding our research is a developmental psychopathology perspective, which emphasizes the interface between normal and atypical development.
 We integrate methods from developmental, clinical, and cognitive psychology, and utilize a multiple-levels-of analysis approach towards the study of child development and child psychopathology.
-We also aim to develop translational research interventions to foster healthy development among maltreating families.
+We also develop and evaluate translational research interventions to foster healthy development among maltreating families.

-Specific topics of study include: parent-child interactions, parent-child reminiscing, memory development, self development, trauma & memory, depression, dissociation, PTSD, self representations, maternal representations, attachment.
+Specific topics of study include: parent-child interactions, parent-child reminiscing, relational interventions, memory development, self development, trauma & memory, depression, dissociation, PTSD, emotion socialization, self representations, attachment.

 Specific populations include: maltreated children, children living in poverty, low income families, etc.

 A major goal of the D&P Lab is to translate our developmental research findings into effective prevention and intervention strategies for at-risk children and their families.
 Members of the D&P lab are also dedicated to providing service